ibbles/LearningUnrealEngine/Oddities.md

 **Solution**

 Brain fart.
 I have an execution wire from the end of the `Loob Body` path back to the while loop.
 That doesn't mean "I'm done with this iteration", it means "Start a new While Loop inside the body of the outer one."
-That\s not what I want.
+That's not what I want.
 The solution is to simply remove that wire.
 Doing the next iteration is built into the While Loop node when the execution path of the `Loop Body` ends.